Get Task List: task.item.list

 Filter values can be a single value or an array.

-Optional parameter.
+This is an optional parameter.
 By default, records are not filtered.

 PARAMS